PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 OP_CHECKSIG
 ```

-For Bob to spend the TXO, he needs to wait for the revocation timeout duration and then provide the following unlocking script:
+For Bob to spend the TXO, he needs to wait for the revocation timeout duration and then provide the following signature:

 ```
 <Bob's sig> 1
 ```

-If Bob broadcasts a revoked transaction, Alice can claim the revocation TXO by providing the following unlocking script:
+If Bob broadcasts a revoked transaction, Alice can claim the revocation TXO by providing the following signature:

 ```
 <Alice's sig> <rev> 0